diegotty/obsidian_notes/year 3, semester 1/cybersecurity/10 - cryptography, symmetric encryption.md

 ## block cipher
 in a *block cipher*, the plaintext of length $n$ is partitioned into a sequence of $m$ blocks, and is encrypted/decrypted in terms of these blocks
 - if the last block is shorter, extra bits are used as padding
+>[!info] S-boxes
+### DES
+*data encryption standard* (*DES*) is a scheme developed by IBM. it uses *64-bit blocks* and *56-bit keys* it uses the *DEA* (algorithm), a set of three steps. its heart is the feistel cipher !

+the small key space makes a search attack feasible in 1992 it was shown that DES is not a group: two DES encryptions are not equivalent to a single encryption, thus making multiple enchipherment effective

+however, the *meet in the middle attack* proved that the secuirty of double DES was not as expected:
+- with a key size of 112, the expected security is bruteforcing $2^{112}$ keys. however
+### 3DES
+### AES